openfga/openfga/README.md

 ```

 ### Docker Compose
-[`docker-compose.yaml`](./docker-compose.yaml) provides an example of how to setup OpenFGA with a PostgreSQL store using Docker:
+[`docker-compose.yaml`](./docker-compose.yaml) provides an example of how to setup OpenFGA with a PostgreSQL datastore using Docker:

 ```
 ➜ docker compose up openfga